IARCbioinfo/SComatic-nf/README.md

 ![Workflow representation](template-nf.png)

 ## Description
-Pipeline for detecting somatic single-nucleotide mutations in high-throughput single-cell genomics and transcriptomics data sets, such as single-cell RNA-seq and single-cell ATAC-seq(using SComatic) and de novo extraction of mutational signatures(using SigProfilerExtractor).
+Pipeline for detecting somatic single-nucleotide mutations in high-throughput single-cell genomics and transcriptomics data sets, such as single-cell RNA-seq and single-cell ATAC-se (using SComatic) and de novo extraction of mutational signatures (using SigProfilerExtractor).

-Pipeline runs in following steps:
+Pipeline runs in following steps: <br>
-&emsp; Step1-4: SComatic steps
+&emsp; Step1-4: SComatic steps <br>
-&emsp; annovar: annotated all variants using annovar &emsp; preprocessing: to create input for SigProfilerExtractor from SComatic output &emsp; Step5_sigprofiler:  de-novo extraction of mutational signatures using SigProfilerExtractor
+&emsp; annovar: annotated all variants using annovar <br>
+&emsp; preprocessing: to create input for SigProfilerExtractor from SComatic output <br>
+&emsp; Step5_sigprofiler:  de-novo extraction of mutational signatures using SigProfilerExtractor <br>

 ## Dependencies